Grooming A Puppy: His First Time

 A bowl of water, tweezers and a towel may come in handy too.

-If you're planning on trimming your Cocker yourself, have the electric trimmer to hand too.
+If you plan on trimming your Cocker, have the electric trimmer to hand too.
+Don't worry; you won't use it on your puppy yet.

 Brush Your Cocker Spaniel Puppy

-• Then use a metal comb or a metal pin brush (also called a slicker brush), gently comb his ears and his legs.
-Be very gentle with these as they can scratch delicate puppy skin if you exert too much pressure.
+• Then use a metal comb or pin brush (also called a slicker brush) gently comb his ears and legs.
+Be gentle with these; they can scratch delicate puppy skin if you exert too much pressure.

-• If there are any knots or tangles, try to tease them out with your fingers, or with the end of the metal comb.
+• If there are any knots or tangles, try to tease them out with your fingers or the end of the metal comb.

 'Trimming' Your Cocker Spaniel Puppy